-This investment is not happening in isolation.
-The dual-use imperative (the recognition that space technologies must serve both civilian and defense objectives) has accelerated the development of companies capable of operating across both domains.
-The war in Ukraine underscored Europe’s reliance on non-European satellite intelligence providers, catalyzing a wave of procurement, policy shifts, and new funding directed at building sovereign GEOINT capabilities.
-Programs like IRIS² (Infrastructure for Resilience, Interconnection, and Security by Satellite) and the EU Space Strategy for Security and Defence signal a long-term commitment to reducing dependency on US-based platforms.
+But money and data aren’t the whole story.
+The war in Ukraine exposed how dependent Europe was on American satellite intelligence providers.
+That realization triggered a rush of new procurement, policy changes, and funding aimed at building homegrown GEOINT capabilities.
+Programs like IRIS2 (Infrastructure for Resilience, Interconnection, and Security by Satellite) and the EU Space Strategy for Security and Defence aren’t just white papers; they represent long-term bets on reducing reliance on US-based platforms.

 1. LYRASENSE (UK & Germany) — The AI-Powered Geospatial Marketplace

-The platform integrates data from providers spanning optical, SAR, thermal, and hyperspectral modalities, then uses AI agents to automate the full pipeline from data sourcing through processing to insight delivery.
-Users without GIS backgrounds can build monitoring applications, generate analytics, and deploy operational dashboards in minutes rather than months.
+The platform pulls data across optical, SAR, thermal, and hyperspectral sources, then automates the pipeline from data sourcing through processing to insight delivery.
+Someone with no GIS background can stand up a monitoring application, run analytics, and deploy an operational dashboard in minutes.
+Not months.

-What makes LYRASENSE particularly notable is its edge deployment capability.
-The platform can deploy AI models directly on satellite infrastructure, enabling on-orbit processing that dramatically reduces latency and bandwidth costs for time-critical applications like maritime surveillance and disaster response.
+The edge deployment capability is what really sets LYRASENSE apart.
+The platform can push AI models directly onto satellite infrastructure for on-orbit processing.
+That cuts latency and bandwidth costs dramatically for time-sensitive work like maritime surveillance and disaster response.

 Key strengths: